Cloud storage has seen a massive surge in popularity in recent years as technology continues to develop and innovations make their way to the market.

 In this industry, there can be a lot of jargon that could confuse any newcomers to the space.

 Don’t worry; we have all been there.
 Below is a quick list of the most common terms and what they stand for:

 - Data Centre — The virtual or physical location of the data that is maintained on a server.
 Usually in big buildings.

 - 2FA — This stands for two-factor authentication.
 It’s an added level of security when logging into your account.
-It is typically done by sending a confirmation text/email to that you will have to enter upon logging in 🕵️.

-- Cloud Computing — The transfer and delivery of information over a network, typically the internet 💻.
+- Cloud Computing — The transfer and delivery of information over a network, typically the internet.

 - Linux — An open-source operating system.
 An alternative to Windows and Mac OSX.
 They’re all friends.

 - UI — User Interface - This is the screen/view that the user sees.
-In this instance, it will be the software or web page that you are using with your cloud storage provider 🗔.

-Think about what problem you are trying to solve with your cloud storage provider and then work from there.
+Think about what problem you are trying to solve with your cloud storage provider, and then work from there.

-Best Free Free Cloud Storage?
+What is the Best Free Cloud Storage?

-Most Secure Cloud Storage?
+What is the Most Secure Cloud Storage?

 Thanks for reading!